pdxlocations/ha-entity-builder-for-meshtastic/README.md

                          [--gateway GATEWAY] [--root-topic ROOT_TOPIC]
                          [--no-messages] [--no-temperature] [--no-humidity]
                          [--no-pressure] [--gas-resistance] [--power-ch1]
+                         [--power-ch2] [--power-ch3]
-                         [--power-ch2] [--power-ch3] [--nodes [NODES ...]]
+                         [--nodes [NODES [NODES ...]]]

-options:
+optional arguments:
-  --nodes [NODES ...]
+  --nodes [NODES [NODES ...]]
                         Only generate sensors for these nodes.
-If not
-                        provided, all nodes in the NodeDB will be included.
+If not provided, all nodes in the NodeDB will be included.
+                        Example: `"!XXXXXXXX", "!YYYYYYYY"`.

 Help:
-  -h, --help            show this help message and exit
+  -h, --help            Show this help message and exit.

 Connection:
   Optional arguments to specify a device to connect to and how.

+  --port PORT           The port to connect to via serial, e.g.
+                        `/dev/ttyUSB0`.
-  --port PORT           The port to connect to via serial, e.g. `/dev/ttyUSB0` --host HOST           The hostname or IP address to connect to using TCP --ble BLE             The BLE device address or name to connect to
+  --host HOST           The hostname or IP address to connect to using TCP.
+  --ble BLE             The BLE device MAC address or name to connect to.

 MQTT:
   Arguments to specify the gateway node and root MQTT topics